tmat84/TKinter_BP/README.md

 # Retrieving Data from Blue Prism packages using TKinter and xml.etree.ElementTree

-The application has a really simple interface, which is one button on each window :)
+The application has a really simple interface, which is only one button on each window :)

 1. After clicking the **Open file** button the method **open_file_and_parse_xml()** is being invoked.
     1. In the begining the filedialog box appears.Thanks to **open_file_dialog_box()**, The method returns the file path.